bloodmc/GriefDefenderDoc/docs/wiki/basic/Claim-Management.md

 ## How to handle explosions above surface level

-Open up the [global.conf](/wiki/advanced/Global-Config.html) found under `./plugins/griefdefender` on Bukkit and `./config/griefdefender` on Sponge servers.
+Open up the [global.yml](/wiki/advanced/Global-Config.html) found under `./plugins/griefdefender` on Bukkit and `./config/griefdefender` on Sponge servers.
 You will find the following config settings

 * `explosion-block-surface-blacklist` - Allows you to blacklist specific block source, such as tnt, above the surface level defined by setting `explosion-surface-block-level`.
 To blacklist ALL blocks, use the id `any`.
 * `explosion-entity-surface-blacklist` - Allows you to blacklist specific entity explosion sources, such as creeper, above the surface level defined by setting `explosion-surface-block-level`.
 To blacklist ALL entities, use the id `any`.
 * `explosion-surface-block-level` - Allows you to configure the block surface level (Y coord) that GriefDefender will use to determine if an explosion is above the surface.
 (Default: 63)
-Note: You can configure these settings per world by copying the setting to your respective `world.conf` file.
+Note: You can configure these settings per world by copying the setting to your respective `world.yml` file.

 ## How to override default min/max world height